yeri63-arduino/USB-Micro-SD-Player-Module/README.md

  - Adjustable volume settings (low, med, high).
  - Intervalometer to control how often and how many songs are played.
  - User input available using either photocell or push button switch.
- - Module status (Error, Ready, Play Mode, ect.) via onboard status LED.
+ - Read module status (Error, Ready, Play Mode, ect.) via onboard LED.
  - User settings are saved between power cycles, with option to reset.
  - Powered by standard Micro USB 1.0 A phone charger.
  - Store up to 128 MP3 files on Micro SD (32G max).